-Years ago, this was one of the first YA retellings of a Jane Austen novel that I read and you will notice that LeZebnik is represented several times on this list.
+Years ago, this was one of the first YA retellings of a Jane Austen novel I read and you will notice that LeZebnik has several books on this list.
 LaZebnik follows the original plot fairly closely and transports the action to a prep school in Los Angeles.
 The premise may sound trite, but I found it to be a quick and surprisingly charming read for teens.

 Julie's enthusiastic friend, Ashleigh, is always coming up with new schemes.
 Since her latest obsession is Jane Austin, Ashleigh ropes Julie into a plan to crash a boy's school in search of their very own Darcy and Bingley.
 The plot takes a cute comedy-of-errors turn and Shulman manages to tell an original story.

 Zobobi transports her audience from Regency England to gentrifying Bushwick, Brooklyn.
 Zuri lives with her Haitian-Dominican family and is suspicious of the new, wealthy and handsome Darcy brothers who have just moved in across the street.

 The Secret Diary of Lizzie Bennet by Bernie Su and Kate Rorick

 I absolutely loved the YouTube web series, The Secret Diary of Lizzie Bennet and recommend it to any Jane Austen fan.
 It's clever and well-acted.
 Lizzie Bennet is a college student who records her thoughts via video.
 This is the companion book, but truthfully, just watch the Emmy Award-winning series!

 Hands down, my favorite adaptation of Jane Austen's Emma for teens is Clueless.
 If you haven't seen it, rent it right away.
 Austen die-hards may also enjoy the following books.